MapleLeafMakers/FLY-SHT36_Mounts/README.md

 # FLY-SHT36_Mounts
 A collection of extruder mounts for the [Mellow FLY-SHT36](https://github.com/Mellow-3D/Klipper-CAN-Toolboards) CAN bus toolhead board.

+This should also be compatible with the BTT EBB36 v1.1+

 ![Cad Overview](Images/cad_1.png)

 ## What to Print